webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Touches-the-Sky.md

 ---
 aliases:
-  - Touches the Sky
+- "Touches the Sky"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Touches the Sky
-collection: Foci
-kind: Compendium
 ---

 ## Touches the Sky
 You can summon storms or break them apart.